delve-survey/shearcat/shear_catalog/Readme.md

 ## 2024-02-09

+This is the instructions to get to the file `/project/chihway/data/decade/metacal_gold_combined_mask_20240209.hdf`.

 * We combined all the tile lists into a single one using the script: https://github.com/delve-survey/shearcat/blob/main/Tilelist/final_20240209/reformat_final.py, the final list is here: https://github.com/delve-survey/shearcat/blob/main/Tilelist/final_20240209/Tilelist_final_DR3_1.csv.

 * Metacal was run previously with separate batches, see log file 2023-12-12.
 All the files are now together in this directory: `/project/chihway/data/decade/shearcat_final`.